 Pursuant to the named executive officers' employment agreements, all time-vested equity awards would vest in full upon the executive's death, a termination due to the executive's disability, a voluntary termination by the executive for good reason, an involuntary termination of the executive without cause or a non-renewal of the agreement by us.
 As a result of the Company's move from "single-trigger" to "double-trigger" vesting in our 2016 LTI Plan, awards granted under the 2016 LTI Plan that are assumed or substituted in connection with a change in control will only accelerate if a participant experiences a qualifying termination within two years following the change in control.
-In addition, performance shares granted under the 2016 LTI Plan pursuant to the new form of performance share award approved by the Compensation and Governance Committee on May 14, 2018 that are not assumed or substituted in connection with a change in control with a change in control will a change in control with a change in control will a change in control with a change in control will a change in control pursuant to the terms of such plan.
+In addition, performance shares granted under the 2016 LTI Plan pursuant to the new form of performance share award approved by the Compensation and Governance Committee on May 14, 2018 that are not assumed or substituted in connection with a change in control will accelerate as set forth in the table below.
+All restricted share awards granted pursuant to our 2001 Plan vest upon a change in control pursuant to the terms of such plan.